cloudflare/cloudflare-docs/content/workers/runtime-apis/connect.md

 # connect()

-The `connect()` API provides a programming interface for creating an outbound [TCP connection](https://www.cloudflare.com/learning/ddos/glossary/tcp-ip/) from a Cloudflare Worker.
+The Workers runtime provides an API, `connect()`, for creating a outbound [TCP connections](https://www.cloudflare.com/learning/ddos/glossary/tcp-ip/) from Workers.
 It returns a TCP socket, with both a [readable](/workers/runtime-apis/streams/readablestream/) and [writable](/workers/runtime-apis/streams/writablestream/) stream of data, allowing you to read and write data on an ongoing basis, as long as the connection remains open.

 Many application-layer protocols are built on top of TCP, and require an underlying TCP socket API in order to work, including SSH, MQTT, SMTP, FTP, IRC, and most database wire protocols including MySQL, PostgreSQL, MongoDB and more. `connect()` is the lower-level API that allows these protocols to work on Cloudflare Workers.